Aliases for TNXB Gene

 GeneCards Summary for TNXB Gene

 TNXB (Tenascin XB) is a Protein Coding gene.
-Diseases associated with TNXB include ehlers-danlos syndrome due to tenascin-x deficiency and hypermobility syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and MicroRNAs in cancer.
+Diseases associated with TNXB include Ehlers-Danlos Syndrome Due To Tenascin X Deficiency and Vesicoureteral Reflux 8.
+Among its related pathways are Focal Adhesion and Degradation of the extracellular matrix.
 GO annotations related to this gene include heparin binding and collagen binding.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for TNXB Gene